FAIR Textile Storage-History Triage

 Where this checklist fits in FAIR

-Use this page when the main question is old pest treatment and storage-history interpretation before appraisal.
-Then move into the adjacent FAIR page that matches the broader textile condition or routing issue.
+Use this page when the main question is old pest treatment and storage history before appraisal.
+Then move to the adjacent FAIR page that matches the broader condition issue.

 • Use the textile insect damage, moth holes, and pest-history checklist when the central evidence is holes, frass, webbing, larval casings, or active-looking pest damage on the textile itself.